sutta » an » an3 » Aṅguttara Nikāya 3.65

 Tassa diṭṭheva dhamme cattāro assāsā adhigatā honti.

-they’ve won four consolations in the present life.
+they’ve won four consolations in this very life.

 ‘Sace kho pana atthi paro loko, atthi sukatadukkaṭānaṁ kammānaṁ phalaṁ vipāko, athāhaṁ kāyassa bhedā paraṁ maraṇā sugatiṁ saggaṁ lokaṁ upapajjissāmī’ti, ayamassa paṭhamo assāso adhigato hoti.